milad-ai/db4032/syllabus.md

 Attendance is required, and exceeding four absences may result in a penalty of up to 2 points off your total grade.
 Active participation in both in-class activities and the online message board is highly encouraged.

+## **Generative AI Usage Guidelines**

+You are encouraged to use Generative AI tools like ChatGPT for general coding-related queries.
+However, refrain from asking these tools to directly solve problems from the course problem sets.
+Below are examples of acceptable questions:
+1. How can I remove duplicates in a SQL query?
+2. How do I handle database connection errors in Python?
+3. What are the differences between INNER JOIN and LEFT JOIN in SQL?
+4. What libraries are available for connecting Python to PostgreSQL?

 ## A note on self care.
 Please take care of yourself.
 Do your best to maintain a healthy lifestyle this semester by eating well, exercising, getting enough sleep and taking some time to relax.
 This will help you achieve your goals and cope with stress.